Connect with others who understand.

 • Underdiagnosis — Symptoms of these rare forms can overlap with other medical conditions, and they may not be detected through standard newborn screening programs, further obscuring their prevalence.

-3-Beta-Hydroxysteroid Dehydrogenase Deficiency
+CAH Due to 3-Beta-Hydroxysteroid Dehydrogenase Deficiency

-An extremely rare type of CAH, 3-beta-hydroxysteroid dehydrogenase deficiency has an estimated prevalence of less than 1 per 1 million live births.
+An extremely rare type of CAH, 3-beta-hydroxysteroid dehydrogenase deficiency, has an estimated prevalence of less than 1 per million live births.
 At least 61 unrelated families affected by 3-beta-hydroxysteroid dehydrogenase deficiency have been reported since 1962.
 Further, according to Medscape, 3-beta-hydroxysteroid dehydrogenase deficiency is relatively common in the Old Order Amish in North America.

-P450 Oxidoreductase Deficiency
+CAH Due to P450 Oxidoreductase Deficiency

 Lipoid Congenital Adrenal Hyperplasia